How to EQ Your Master

-In this article, we explore what EQ is in the context of mastering as we review a few key parameters and strategies that can help you improve its impact on your master signal chain.
+In this "mastering EQ cheat sheet," we explore what EQ is in the context of mastering as we review a few key parameters and strategies that can help you improve its impact on your master signal chain.
 We also go through several “before & after” listening examples to help you gain a better perspective on how to EQ your master and the versatility of EQ as an audio mastering tool.

 Jump to these sections:

 - Strategies to help you EQ your master more effectively